avatar-kaleb/kalebmckelvey-site/blog/now-tell-me-why-you-didn-t-sell-crack-cocaine-why-is-exposure-to-college-so-important-to-our-youth.md

   - perspective
   - college
 ---
 From the get-go of this blog post, I will be honest.
 I have said the following sentence in my life: "Did they do the crime?
 They deserve to do time to pay for that crime."

 Do I feel that it isn't a fair statement?
-Like many things in our life, it really depends on the crime, the sentence, and the result.
+Like many things in our life, it depends on the crime, the sentence, and the result.
 This tough love attitude has earned a bit more though, let's dive in.

 # Why Am I Writing About This?